elenasamuylova/drafts/llm_course/llm_course.md

 Whenever you use LLMs for predictive tasks, you can apply the same evaluation approaches as with traditional machine learning models — both offline and online.
 However, evaluating **generative tasks** is more complex.
 When multiple valid answers are possible, you can't simply check if an answer exactly matches a given reference.
 You need more complex comparative metrics as well as an option to evaluate more subjective quality dimensions such as clarity or helpfulness.

-> In the next chapter, we’ll introduce methods and tools for evaluating generative tasks.
+*In the next chapter, we’ll introduce methods and tools for evaluating generative tasks*.

 # Chapter 2: Evaluating generative systems